George Jennison first introduced a circus at Belle Vue in 1922, but it was less than successful. The circus reappeared at Christmas in 1929.

 Whilst he died in 1979, and of course the Kings Hall and the rest of Belle Vue went under the wrecker ball and was turned into a Wimpy housing estate in the early 80s, George Lockhart is commemorated in the naming of Lockhart Close in the new estate.
 In fact Lockhart Close runs into Ellen Wilkinson Crescent.

 As a child in the 1950s Christmas meant pantos at the Ardwick Hippodrome and the Belle Vue Circus.
 The high point for me was always the big cats.
 As an adult I regard circus acts as animal abuse but as a child the idea never entered my head.
 I used to love to watch my Dad's mate Bill as foreman overseeing his work crew as they assembled the steel walls of the cage that ran around the inside of the circus ring and was topped by a pagoda style net.
 Then the excitement as the lions, tigers and even black panthers growled their way along the cage tunnel that ran from the main cage through the entrance arch to that mysterious world behind the curtain that George Lockhart guarded.

 Ironically, two of the lions in Martin Lacey's lion act, featured in the 53rd and final circus (see opposite), had been born in the Belle Vue Zoo.

-act.
-Up above the arch on a sort of balcony sat
+above the arch on a sort of balcony sat the

-the orchestra led by Fred Bonelli.
-Bonelli was
+orchestra led by Fred Bonelli.
+Bonelli was much more

 In fact, he directed the music delivered at various events within the entertainment centre, including dances at the Elizabeth Ballroom.
 Bonelli died in 1968 a few days after collapsing during a circus matinée.